fuse-compound/Fuse.MediaQuery/README.md

 For API consistency and because in future we want to allow searching with wildcards.

+### Help!
+On iOS 10 I get a crash because I hadnt set NSAppleMusicUsageDescription in the plist

+To fix this add something like the following in your unoproj:

+    "iOS": {
+        "PList": {
+            "NSAppleMusicUsageDescription": "Your description goes here"
+        }
+    }

 ## That's all for now!

 I hope you find this library useful.
 It's an open source project under the MIT license and pull requests are very welcome.